berkugo/Brokerage-Case/README.md

 - **JWT**: Secret key and expiration time
 - **Server**: Port and other server settings
 - **Logging**: Log levels for debugging

-## Production Considerations

-- Replace H2 with a production database (PostgreSQL, MySQL, etc.)
-- Use a strong, unique JWT secret key
-- Enable HTTPS in production
-- Configure proper logging and monitoring
-- Set up database connection pooling
-- Implement rate limiting and API throttling

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request